turingschool/waypoints/waypoints/vim_bare_minimum.md

 Vim is a mediocre text editor with a powerful, optimized, and mostly consistent interface for expressing the edits you want to make.

-Note that you will inevitably have to use vim at some point, even if only quit.
+Note that you will inevitably have to use vim at some point, even if only to quit.
-This is because it is easy to learn these basics and you will inevitably find yourself dropped into vim at some point (example 1: when you type `$ git commit` without a `-m` flag)
+For example 1: when you type `$ git commit` without a `-m` flag, you wind up in vim unless you set a different text editor.
+Fortunately, there's only about 8 things to learn the minimum set of functionality (the 4 directions you can move in, edit, stop editing, save, and quit).

 It is not necessary, or even important to use vim.
 It is, however, very important to learn whatever editor you do choose to use,